Stampede of Service

+Do you want an experience that combines service AND leadership?
+Register to be a site leader for Stampede of Service!
 Site leaders are vital to a successful SOS.
 Site leaders help to lead students through the day, encourage students to participate, and also maintain a high level of energy and enthusiasm.
-Do you have what it takes to lead large groups of students through various volunteer activities?
 If you're interested, please check that you would like to serve as a site leader on your registration.

-ESite Leaders will be assigned to a Stampede of Service Leadership Council (SLC) member in November!
-SLC members will notify site leaders of their specific service site in November and serve as the site leaders’ main point of contact throughout the planning and execution of SOS:
+Site Leaders will be assigned to a Days of Service Committee member in November!
+DOS members will notify site leaders of their specific service site in November and serve as the site leaders’ main point of contact throughout the planning and execution of SOS

 Faculty/Staff volunteers will support the "Stampede of Service" Kick-Off event by assisting with various tasks such as participant check-in, t-shirt distribution, breakfast distribution, signage posting, vehicle directing and more.
 Volunteers will receive a limited edition t-shirt, breakfast, and the immense satisfaction of helping USF's largest service project of the year!

 Become a community partner with SOS!
-Register your site to host SOS volunteers on Saturday, January 19th from 9:30am-noon.
+Register your site to host SOS volunteers on Saturday, January 14th, from 9:15am to 12:30pm.
 Volunteers depart at 9:00am for their assigned location and arrive to your site at 9:30am.